VsevolodSauta/jobpool/backend.md

   - `StartedAt` timestamp set to current time if not already set
   - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
   - Returns `freedAssigneeIDs` map:
-    - Empty map if job was not assigned to an assignee
+    - Empty map if job was not assigned to an assignee, or job was in `UNKNOWN_RETRY` or `UNKNOWN_STOPPED` state (these states don't hold capacity)
-    - Contains `assignee_id` with count=1 if job was assigned
+    - Contains `assignee_id` with count=1 if job was assigned and in `RUNNING` or `CANCELLING` state (these states hold capacity)
 - If job not found or invalid state:
   - Returns error

 **Observable Effects**:
 - Job will never be eligible for scheduling again
-- Capacity is freed for the assignee (if job was assigned)
+- Capacity is freed for the assignee if job was in `RUNNING` or `CANCELLING` state (not freed if job was in `UNKNOWN_RETRY` or `UNKNOWN_STOPPED` state)

 **Valid State Transitions**:
-- `RUNNING → COMPLETED`: Normal completion flow
+- `RUNNING → COMPLETED`: Normal completion flow (capacity freed)
-- `CANCELLING → COMPLETED`: Job completed before cancellation took effect
+- `CANCELLING → COMPLETED`: Job completed before cancellation took effect (capacity freed)
-- `UNKNOWN_RETRY → COMPLETED`: Job completed after worker reconnection
+- `UNKNOWN_RETRY → COMPLETED`: Job completed after worker reconnection (capacity not freed, was already freed)
-- `UNKNOWN_STOPPED → COMPLETED`: Job completed despite previous cancellation issues
+- `UNKNOWN_STOPPED → COMPLETED`: Job completed despite previous cancellation issues (capacity not freed, was already freed)

 **Backend Expectations**:
 - Must transition job to `COMPLETED` state atomically